harigopal/blog.harigopal.in/_drafts/application-state-in-reasonreact.md

 <script src="https://gist.github.com/harigopal/89cddfb3ce8f0b74cfc484e2529070c0.js"></script>

 The ReasonML compiler error messages can be pretty confusing at times though.
-And all too often, it just barks that there's _something_ wrong with my syntax on a line, informs me that it crashed because of this, and asks me to file a bug on Reason's repository.
-Wierd growing pains, I guess.
+And all too often, it just barks that there's _something_ wrong with my syntax on a line, informs me that it crashed because of this, and asks me to file a bug on Reason's repository. `¯\_(ツ)_/¯` Growing pains, I guess.

 Over the next couple of months, I'll attempt a complete re-write of my side-project into ReasonML.
 I'd been using `create-react-app`, so the presence of [reason-scripts](https://github.com/reasonml-community/reason-scripts) makes it simple... to get started.
 I'm sure I'll be writing more related to this on a later date. :-)